Pastoral Care at Hurstmere

 Homework

-Your son will receive homework from his subject teachers, and this should be recorded in his planner.
-To support the boys, teachers will also place details of homework onto a website called teams.
+Your son will receive homework from his subject teachers.
+To support the boys, teachers will place details of homework onto a website called teams.
 To make the most of his studies at home a revision timetable should be created.
 There should be a good balance between academic studies and free time.

 Important events for Year 8